Tower of Hanoi: With four pegs and beyond

-Although the three-peg version has a simple recursive solution long been known, the optimal solution for the Tower of Hanoi problem with four pegs (called Reve's puzzle) was not verified until 2014, by Bousch.
+Although the three-peg version has a simple recursive solution that has long been known, the optimal solution for the Tower of Hanoi problem with four pegs (called Reve's puzzle) was not verified until 2014, by Bousch.

 However, in case of four or more pegs, the Frame–Stewart algorithm is known without proof of optimality since 1941.

 For the formal derivation of the exact number of minimum moves required to solve the problem by applying the Frame–Stewart algorithm (and other equivalent methods), see the following paper.

 For other variants of the four-peg Tower of Hanoi problem, see Paul Stockmeyer's survey paper.

 The so-called Towers of Bucharest and Towers of Klagenfurt game configurations yield ternary and pentary Gray codes.

 Frame–Stewart algorithm

 The Frame–Stewart algorithm is described below: